AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-an-array.md

 >[!INFO]
 >
->**Example:** The Watch emails module returns an array of attachments for every email.
+>**Example:** The [!UICONTROL Watch emails] module returns an array of attachments for every email.
 Every attachment represents a collection that may contain a name, content, size, and so on.

 For more information, see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md).